hawtio/website/docs/maven-plugins.md

 ### Common Maven Goal configuration

-All of the **hawtio** Maven Plugins provides the following common options:
+All of the Hawtio Maven Plugins provides the following common options:

 <table class="table">
   <tr>